 Managing Your Personal and Work Information

-Your Personal Information in Workday includes your date of birth, gender, ethnicity, and military status.
+Your Personal Information in Workday includes your home and mailing address(es), date of birth, gender, ethnicity, and military status.
 You can revise this information using the procedures in the resources below; note that certain changes to your personal information require verification.

 Legal Name Change